-- 77. 'maximum operational passenger seating configuration (MOPSC)' means the maximum passenger seating capacity of an individual aircraft, excluding crew seats, established for operational purposes and specified in the operations manual.
-Taking as a baseline the maximum passenger seating configuration established during the certification process conducted for the type certificate (TC), supplemental type certificate (STC) or change to the TC or STC as relevant to the individual aircraft, the MOPSC may establish an equal or lower number of seats, depending on the operational constraints; - 78. 'medical passenger' means a medical person carried in a helicopter during a HEMS flight, including but not limited to doctors, nurses and paramedics; - 79. 'night' means the period between the end of evening civil twilight and the beginning of morning civil twilight or such other period between sunset and sunrise as may be prescribed by the appropriate authority; - 80. 'night vision goggles (NVG)' means a head-mounted, binocular, light intensification appliance that enhances the ability to maintain visual surface references at night; - 81. 'night vision imaging system (NVIS)' means the integration of all elements required to successfully and safely use NVGs while operating a helicopter.
-The system includes as a minimum: NVGs, NVIS lighting, helicopter components, training and continuing airworthiness; - 82. 'non-hostile environment' means an environment in which: - (a) a safe forced landing can be accomplished; - (b) the helicopter occupants can be protected from the elements; and - (c) search and rescue response/capability is provided consistent with the anticipated exposure.
+- 95. 'maximum operational passenger seating configuration (MOPSC)' means the maximum passenger seating capacity of an individual aircraft, excluding crew seats, established for operational purposes and specified in the operations manual.
+Taking as a baseline the maximum passenger seating configuration established during the certification process conducted for the type certificate (TC), supplemental type certificate (STC) or change to the TC or STC as relevant to the individual aircraft, the MOPSC may establish an equal or lower number of seats, depending on the operational constraints; - 96. 'medical passenger' means a medical person carried in a helicopter during a HEMS flight, including but not limited to doctors, nurses and paramedics; - 97. 'minor failure condition' means a failure condition that would not significantly reduce aircraft safety, and which involves flight crew actions that are well within their capabilities; - 98. 'misuse of substances' means the use of one or more psychoactive substances by flight crew, cabin crew members and other safety-sensitive personnel in a way that: - (a) constitutes a direct hazard to the user or endangers the lives, health or welfare of others, and/or - (b) causes or worsens an occupational, social, mental or physical problem or disorder; - 99. 'night' means the period between the end of evening civil twilight and the beginning of morning civil twilight or such other period between sunset and sunrise as may be prescribed by the appropriate authority; - 100. 'night vision goggles (NVG)' means a head-mounted, binocular, light intensification appliance that enhances the ability to maintain visual surface references at night; - 101. 'night vision imaging system (NVIS)' means the integration of all elements required to successfully and safely use NVGs while operating a helicopter.
+The system includes as a minimum: NVGs, NVIS lighting, helicopter components, training and continuing airworthiness; - 102. 'non-hostile environment' means an environment in which: - (a) a safe forced landing can be accomplished; - (b) the helicopter occupants can be protected from the elements; and - (c) search and rescue response/capability is provided consistent with the anticipated exposure.